-- (a) The College agrees to give the President of the Union or designate three months' advance notice of a reorganization within the College which will affect employees within the bargaining unit. - (b) The College agrees to meet and consult first with the staff representative and the bargaining unit Chairperson.
+(a) The College agrees to give the President of the Union or designate three months' advance notice of a reorganization within the College which will affect employees within the bargaining unit.

+(b) The College agrees to meet and consult first with the staff representative and the bargaining unit Chairperson.
 Subsequently, the parties and the affected employee(s) shall meet to discuss the implications of such changes prior to the implementation of same.

-- (c) Following the above consultations, the College will advise the employee(s) to be affected in writing.
-A steward will be appointed by the bargaining unit Chairperson to be available for all meetings or discussion with employee(s). - (d) When any reorganization is planned, all positions covered by the collective agreement affected by the reorganization will be reviewed and graded by the Human Resources Department before reorganization is implemented.
-Prior to the effective date of implementation, the College will meet with the employee(s) and present revised job description(s). - (e) Where there is a dispute regarding the classification and/or pay level determined by the Human Resources Department, it may be appealed pursuant to Article 29.
-If the appeal is successful, any salary increase will be retroactive to the implementation date of the reorganization. - (f) Any employee affected by the reorganization will not be subject to the provisions of Article 28.6 "Trial Period". - (g) An employee who, through reorganization, accepts a position with a reduced salary, shall receive salary protection in accordance with Article 29.8.
-However, the employee must accept subsequent job offers to higher rated positions for which they are qualified or forfeit the protection of Article 29.8.
+(c) Following the above consultations, the College will advise the employee(s) to be affected in writing.
+A steward will be appointed by the bargaining unit Chairperson to be available for all meetings or discussion with employee(s).

+(d) When any reorganization is planned, all positions covered by the collective agreement affected by the reorganization will be reviewed and graded by the Human Resources Department before reorganization is implemented.
+Prior to the effective date of implementation, the College will meet with the employee(s) and present revised job description(s).

+(e) Where there is a dispute regarding the classification and/or pay level determined by the Human Resources Department, it may be appealed pursuant to Article 29.
+If the appeal is successful, any salary increase will be retroactive to the implementation date of the reorganization.

+(f) Any employee affected by the reorganization will not be subject to the provisions of Clause 28.6.

+(g) An employee who, through reorganization, accepts a position with a reduced salary, shall receive salary protection in accordance with Clause 29.8 (Reclassification of Position).
+However, the employee must accept subsequent job offers to higher rated positions for which they are qualified or forfeit the protection of Clause 29.8 (Reclassification of Position).

+28.16 Resignation and/or Notice of Retirement

+An employee shall notify the College of their decision to leave the employ of Douglas College by giving a minimum of four weeks written notice in advance of the effective date of retirement.
+In instances where an employee resigns, the employee will try to provide at least two weeks' notice or as much notice as reasonably possible.